oapicf/pinterest-sdk/clients/ruby/generated/docs/MediaApi.md

 api_instance = PinterestSdkClient::MediaApi.new
 opts = {
   bookmark: 'bookmark_example', # String | Cursor used to fetch the next page of items
-  page_size: 56 # Integer | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+  page_size: 56 # Integer | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.
 }

 begin